ibm-cloud-docs/vpc/vpn-onprem-firepower-policy-based.md

 {{site.data.keyword.attribute-definition-list}}

-# Connecting to a Cisco Firepower Thread Defense peer (policy-based)
+# Connecting to a Cisco Firepower Threat Defense peer (policy-based)
 {: #cisco-ftd-policy-based-config}

 You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
 This topic provides guidance about how to configure your Cisco FTDv to connect to VPN for VPC.